I Loves You, Porgy: Cultural significance

-Due to the celebrity status of the Gershwins at the time of the opera's premier in New York, 1935, responses to the description of Porgy and Bess as a 'folk play' or 'folk opera' opened discussion surrounding folk culture and in particular, southern black folk culture, into the public forum.

-Nina Simone's release of "I Loves You, Porgy" and conversations surrounding black representation were contemporaneous.
+Nina Simone's release of "I Loves You, Porgy" in 1959 and conversations surrounding black representation were contemporaneous.
 Sarah Tomlinson claimed "while 'I Loves You, Porgy' was one of eleven tracks on her album, it was the only song that had previously been popularised by black women musicians.
 The song that launched Simone into the public eye was one that fit audience expectations of black women musicianship."

 After Gershwin's death in 1937, Porgy and Bess was revived in New York in 1942, a production which toured as well.
 The popular hits from the opera ("I Loves You, Porgy", "Summertime") maintained circulation on the radio.
 Leading orchestras in America had "all-Gershwin" programs.
 Nina Simone's recording of the song (from her first album, Little Girl Blue, 1958) went to number eighteen on the Billboard Hot 100 and number two on the R&B charts.
 Christina Aguilera performed the song at the Grammy Nomination Concert in December 2008.
-The folk opera Porgy and Bess returned to the Metropolitan Opera for the first time in nearly 30 years for their 2019–20 season.